woodrush/lambda-8cc/README.md

 similar to the minimal imperative language [BF](https://en.wikipedia.org/wiki/Brainfuck) which only has 8 instructions.
 I have covered a little bit about it on [my blog post](https://woodrush.github.io/blog/lambdalisp.html#lazy-k) as well.

+lambda-8cc is based on the following 3 projects:
+The first one is [LambdaVM](https://github.com/woodrush/lambdavm) written by the author of this repo [Hikaru Ikuta](https://github.com/woodrush), a programmable virtual CPU written as an untyped lambda calculus term.
+This is combined with [8cc](https://github.com/rui314/8cc) by [Rui Ueyama](https://github.com/rui314), and a modified version of [ELVM](https://github.com/shinh/elvm) by [Shinichiro Hamaji](https://github.com/shinh).

+## Overview
+### Lambdas All the Way Down
+lambda-8cc is written as a closed untyped lambda calculus term ${\rm lambda8cc} = \lambda x. \cdots$ which takes an input string $x$ representing a C program and outputs an x86 Linux ELF executable expressed as a list of bytes.

+Here, even strings are encoded as lambda terms.
+Characters and bytes are encoded as a list of bits with $0 = \lambda x. \lambda y.x$, $1 = \lambda x. \lambda y.y$, and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with ${\rm cons} = \lambda x.\lambda y.\lambda f.(f x y)$, ${\rm nil} = \lambda x.\lambda y.y$.

+Therefore, _everything_ in the computation process, even including integers, is closed in the world of pure lambda terms, without the need of introducing any non-lambda type object whatsoever.
+It doesn't use any primitive types other than lambdas. lambda-8cc makes [beta reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction) the sole requirement for compiling C to x86.
+Note that the process doesn't depend on the choice of variable names as well.
+Instead of encoding the character `A` as a variable with the name $A$, `A` is encoded as a list of bits of its ASCII encoding `01000001`.

+Various lambda calculus interpreters automatically handle this I/O format so that it runs on the terminal - standard input is encoded into lambda terms, and the output lambda term is decoded and shown on the terminal.
+Using these interpreters, lambda-8cc can be run on the terminal to compile C programs just like GCC.

+For further details on how I/O is handled and how programs are written in lambda calculus, please see the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter written as an untyped lambda calculus term.

+### Additional Feature: C to Lambda Calculus
+In addition to x86, lambda-8cc can compile C to lambda calculus as well.
+The output program runs on the same lambda calculus interpreter used to run lambda-8cc itself.
+Compiled lambda terms also run on minimal interpreters such as the 521-byte lambda calculus interpreter [SectorLambda](https://justine.lol/lambda/) written by [Justine Tunney](https://github.com/jart), and the [IOCCC](https://www.ioccc.org/) 2012 ["Most functional"](https://www.ioccc.org/2012/tromp/hint.html) interpreter written by [John Tromp](https://github.com/tromp) (its [source](https://www.ioccc.org/2012/tromp/tromp.c) is in the shape of a λ).
+This makes lambda-8cc self-contained in the realm of lambda calculus.

+It has long been known in computer science that lambda calculus is Turing-complete. lambda-8cc demonstrates this in a rather straightforward way by showing that C programs can directly be compiled into lambda calculus terms.

+The nice thing about lambda calculus is that the language specs are extremely simple.
+With lambda-8cc, we are preserving knowledge about how to compile C in a timeless method.
+Even if humanity loses knowledge about the x86 instruction set, as long as we remember the rules for lambda calculus and have [the lambda term for lambda-8cc](./bin/lambda-8cc.lam.zip), we can still use the entire C language through lambda-8cc and build everything on top of it again.

 ## Basic Usage Example